BirenderPanwar/tsai_eva4p2/session3/README.md

 ## Face Swap

-* Select any two person image with front face.
+* Select any two person images with front face.
 * It finds 68 points landmarks for both the faces using DLIB
 * It finds Convex Hull from second image and calculate mask for seamless cloning
 * It find Delaunay traingulation for convex hull points for both the images